2013 South Korea cyberattack

-In 2013, there were two major sets of cyberattacks on South Korean targets attributed to elements within North Korea.
+In 2013, two major sets of cyberattacks on South Korean targets were attributed to North Korea.

 March

-On 20 March 2013, six South Korean organizations suffered from a suspected cyberwarfare attack.
-The organizations included three media companies (KBS, MBC, &YTN) and three financial institutions (The National Agricultural Cooperative Federation, Shinhan Bank, & Jeju Bank).
-The South Korean communications watchdog Korea Communications Commission raised their alert level on cyber-attacks to three on a scale of five.
-North Korea has been blamed for similar attacks in 2009 and 2011 and was suspected of launching this attack as well.
-This attack also came at a period of elevated tensions between the two Koreas, following Pyongyang’s nuclear test on 12 February.
-South Korean officials linked the incident to a Chinese IP address, which increased suspicion of North Korea as "[i]ntelligence experts believe that North Korea routinely uses Chinese computer addresses to hide its cyber-attacks."
-It was later revealed that the IP address did not originate from China but from the internal network of one of the attacked organizations.
+On 20 March 2013, six South Korean organizations suffered a suspected cyberwarfare attack.
+The organizations included three media companies (KBS, MBC, and YTN) and three financial institutions (The National Agricultural Cooperative Federation, Shinhan Bank, and Jeju Bank).
+The South Korean communications watchdog, the Korea Communications Commission, raised its alert level on cyberattacks to three on a scale of five.
+North Korea had been blamed for similar attacks in 2009 and 2011 and was suspected of launching this attack as well.
+This attack also came during a period of elevated tensions between the two Koreas, following Pyongyang's nuclear test on 12 February.
+South Korean officials linked the incident to a Chinese IP address, which increased suspicion of North Korea because the country routinely hides its cyber-attacks by using Chinese computer addresses.
+It was later revealed that the IP address did not originate in China but from the internal network of one of the attacked organizations.

-The attacks on all six organizations derived from one single entity.
-The networks were attacked by malicious codes, rather than distributed denial-of-service (DDoS) attacks as suspected at the beginning.
-It appeared to have used only hard drive overwrites.
-This cyberattack “damaged 32 000 computers and servers of media and financial companies.”
-The Financial Services Commission of South Korea said that Shinhan Bank reported that its Internet banking servers had been temporarily blocked and that Jeju Bank and NongHyup reported that operations at some of their branches had been paralyzed after computers were infected with viruses and their files erased.
-Woori Bank reported a hacking attack, but said it had suffered no damage.
+The attacks on all six organizations derived from a single entity.
+The networks were attacked by malicious code, rather than distributed denial-of-service (DDoS) attacks as initially suspected.
+The malware appeared to have used only hard drive overwrites.
+A total of 32,000 servers and computers used by media and financial companies were damaged in the attack.
+The Financial Services Commission of South Korea said that Shinhan Bank reported that its Internet banking servers had been temporarily blocked, and that Jeju Bank and NongHyup reported that operations at some of their branches had been paralyzed after computers were infected with viruses and their files erased.
+Woori Bank reported a hacking attack but said it had suffered no damage.